allanrbo/filesremote/README.md

 A lot of inspiration for this tool came from WinSCP.
 In particular the ability to automatically download a file, open it in a local editor, and upload it when changes are detected I wasn't able to find a tool as elegant as WinSCP for Linux and MacOS.
 Therefore I built this tool.

 Using
 ----------

+### MacOS specific

+Go to File -> Preferences and set up the path of your text editor.
+For example for Sublime Text on MacOS this could be:

+    /Applications/Sublime\ Text.app/Contents/SharedSupport/bin/subl

+Optionally make aliases

+    alias sftpgui="open -a Sftpgui --args $@"
+    alias sftpgui_myserver="sftpgui user1@192.168.1.60"

 Developing